 Conversation in the City

 In Dawoud Bey’s Harlem, U.S.A. series, he explored the identities of the people and places of New York City’s Harlem neighborhood in the 1970s.
 Look closely at this scene from the series.
 Think about the personalities of the people and the events taking place around them based on details you find in the image.
 Select two people and imagine the conversation they might be having.
 How would their discussion unfold and what would they say to each other?
+What might they say to you if you were in this scene?
 Write out the conversation, expressing the personality of each character and the story that might occur in this scene.

 Dream a Little Dream